Merit Badges

 Get Your Scoutmaster’s Approval

 Before you can start work on a merit badge, you must get a Blue Card (application) from your Advancement Chair and get approval from your Scoutmaster.
-Your Scoutmaster will recommend an approved counselor(s) for that badge.
+Your Scoutmaster will recommend one or more approved counselors for that badge.

 How to Earn a Merit Badge